RSE-Cambridge/data-acc/dac-ansible/README.md

 # Install data-acc Development Environment with Ansible

-Install data-acc demo with ansible.
-It creates a bunch of OpenStack VMs, then uses ansible to install a development data-acc enviroment.
+Install data-acc demo with Ansible.
+It creates a bunch of OpenStack VMs, then uses Ansible to install a development data-acc environment.

 ## Setup